 What is a tsunami?

-A tsunami is a series of sea waves or surges caused by a sudden event beneath, or near the ocean which causes the water column to move and a tsunami ‘wave’ to form.
+A tsunami is a series of sea waves or surges caused by a sudden event below, or near the ocean which causes water movement and a tsunami ‘wave’ to form.

 What causes a tsunami?